paulmolluzzo/tweet_from_meteor/README.md

 * Searching Tweets
 * Searching Users
+* Following and Unfollowing Users
 * Retrieving a User's Home Timeline
 * Retrieving a User's Tweet Timeline
 * Retrieving a User's Mention Timeline
 * Getting a Single User
 * Posting a Tweet

-(Note: I plan to add examples of streaming by search term, following a User, and favoriting a tweet.)
+(Note: I plan to add examples of streaming by search term and favoriting a tweet.)

 ## To Get Started